MarcoMeter/Simple-Image-Labelling-Tool/README.md

 - Write labels into the input fields or create subdirectories before choosing the working directory
 - Hit the button next to the label input field to assign that label to the image
 - Press F5 to refresh
-- Press Backspace or hit the Undo button for undoing the last label
+- Press F8 or hit the Undo button for undoing the last label